ethereum-pocr/ethereum-pocr.github.io/whitepaper.md

 Let's detail now how the carbon footprint of a node is estimated, recorded, shared and made trustable.

 An IT software cannot (yet) determine by itself the energy, CO2, and other environmental factors that it has an impact on.
-There the nodes will rely on the expertise of external parties to assess the node infrastructure.
+Therefore the nodes will rely on the expertise of external parties to assess the node infrastructure.

 First, the research suggest that a large part (70%) of the environmental impact of IT infrastructure comes from the construction and shipment of the hardware before it is even first used.
 Another important part is linked to the management of the end of life of the equipments after it has been put out of use.
-So it is critical that the node assessment is done on the full lifecycle of the various parts that constitute a node : computer hardware, storage units, network appliances, cooling systems, electricity sources etc.
+So it is critical that the node assessment is done on the full lifecycle (construction, shipment, installation, usage, end of life) of the various parts that constitute a node : computer hardware, storage units, network appliances, cooling systems, electricity sources etc.

 Then it is important that we can apply consistently the same assessment methodology across all nodes, across multiple data center and geography, and across time.
 Such a methodology must therefore be designed by experts in this field of research.

+Typically, the footprint of a node will be measured in "greenhouse gas" emissions following the [IPCC 100 years methodology](https://www.ipcc.ch/site/assets/uploads/2018/02/ar4-wg1-chapter2-1.pdf) and be expressed in kg of CO2 eq.

 **TO BE COMPLETED AFTER THE PARTNER IS SELECTED WITH THE METHOLOGY**